EllySparky/GDM/COLABORATE.md

 ## Getting Started

-1. **Fork the Repository**: Fork the GDM repository to your GitHub account by clicking the "Fork" button on the repository page.
+1. **Fork the Repository**: Fork the GDM repository's develop branch to your GitHub account by clicking the "Fork" button on the repository page.

 2. **Clone the Fork**: Clone your fork to your local machine using the following command:
     ```bash